 McDowell Sonoran Preserve

-The Preserve has an interconnected network of non-motorized multi-use trails (hike/bike/horse) accessed from multiple trailhead locations.
+The Scottsdale McDowell Sonoran Preserve is a large, permanently protected, sustainable desert habitat that includes an interconnected network of non-motorized, multi-use trails (hike/bike/horse) accessed from multiple trailhead locations.

 The Preserve is open everyday, sunrise to sunset, free of charge.
 All trailheads open and close at specific times throughout the year.